Bahrain will surprise some, being a liberal

 including its mosques, forts and souqs before heading out on a road trip to see

 outside the capital, from its oil fields and deserts to ancient burial grounds

 and go karting on the Formula 1 track

 This tour can be done as a standalone tour or as an introduction to the Middle East before we head to Saudi Arabia, Kuwait and Iran as part of our Arabian Peninsula Mega Combo.
 As always, return Pioneer discounts apply!

 Arrival into Manama and transfer to our centrally-located hotel

 For those arriving early we can arrange camel rides or snorkelling activities for an extra charge

-Bahrain is one of the only places in the region where alcohol is permitted and we’ll go out for drinks where we may rub shoulders with Saudi holiday-makers and expats alike!
+Bahrain is one of the only places in the region where alcohol is permitted, and we’ll go out to rub shoulders with Saudi holiday-makers and expats alike!

 Overnight in Manama

 Our first stop is the impressive Al Fateh Grand Mosque, one of the largest mosques in the whole world which can hold over 7000 people at the same time!